 It would be a big expansion of the government’s role to take over the task of training workforces for employers.PETER CAPPELLI, PROFESSOR AND DIRECTOR OF THE CENTER FOR HUMAN RESOURCES, THE UNIVERSITY OF PENNSYLVANIA’S WHARTON SCHOOL

 Manufacturing is one area that has generated considerable concern over mass layoffs of workers who don’t have transferable job skills.
 However, that sector also provides some of the strongest examples of the government, schools and companies working together to reskill employees.
 The Advanced Robotics for Manufacturing Institute (ARM), a nonprofit created by Carnegie Mellon University, received $80 million from the Defense Department, and it’s one of 14 Manufacturing USA Institutes (each institution has a unique tech concentration, such as modeling and simulation, electronics and biotechnology).
 ARM’s purpose is to fund projects that help create manufacturing jobs while accelerating the use of robotics in manufacturing.

 More than 160 organizations are contributing resources to ARM, bringing the total potential investment to more than $250 million.

-“Our hope is to have enough impact on American manufacturing to support the creation of well-paying, middle-class jobs where robots and people work together,” Choset says.
+“Our hope is to have enough impact on American manufacturing to support the creation of well-paying jobs where robots and people work together,” Choset says.